The benefits of having a mentor

 Mentoring is a great way to:

-- Find out about alternative career paths and options post-study
+- Find out about career paths and options post-study

-- Learn from a professional about how to successfully adjust to the working world
+- Learn from a professional about how to successfully adjust to the world of work

 - Develop your career plan and align your goals to your values

 - Increase your confidence in networking and your professional communication skills

 - Improve your chances of securing a job or graduate admission by developing a professional CV and practicing your interviewing technique

 - Be more informed about graduate study and career options